Retail Investors Meaning

-- Although they trade less the brokerage and commissions paid by them are more due to the investment of a lower amount of money and low transactions as compared to institutional investors.
+- Although they trade less, the brokerage and commissions paid by them are more due to the investment of a lower amount of money and low transactions as compared to institutional investors.

-- Retail investors have fewer sources, skills, talent, and technology to hunt for a good investment as compared to institutional investors which hire the best human resource from top institutes and invest heavily in various software that assist them in their decision making by providing information.
+- Retail investors have fewer sources, skills, talent, and technology to hunt for a good investment as compared to institutional investors, which hire the best human resource from top institutes and invest heavily in various software that assist them in their decision making by providing information.

 - Institutional investors are resourceful and are first to exit their position if some adverse report about a company is about to come.
-This way they can save a lot of losses most of the time.
+This way, they can save a lot of losses most of the time.

 On the other hand, they get trapped in such a company as they are not a full-time investor that gets to closely monitor each stock holding and analyze them, nor are they as resourceful as institutional investors are

-A retail investor is key to the funding of corporates in capital markets.
-It is very important that the confidence of these investor remains intact.
+A retail investor is a key to the funding of corporates in capital markets.
+It is very important that the confidence of these investors remains intact.
 A sound and the transparent market keep such investors invested in the capital market that ensures a consistent flow of funds to corporate and government.
 Once the confidence is broken, it takes a lot of time to regain it and also affects the corporate’s ability to raise funds.

 This has been a guide to Retail Investors and their meaning.
 Here we discuss the role and expectations of retail investors along with advantages and disadvantages.
 You may learn more about financing from the following articles –